How Home Equity Can Be Used to Payoff CRA Debt

 It’s best to rely on an expert for help.
 An experienced mortgage broker who has knowledge about tax debts can help you handle the CRA.
 Apart from having access to a network of money lenders who can help you clear your CRA debt, they can also guide you about home equity loans to bail you out.

-Why home equity loan?
+Why a home equity loan?
 This is because traditional lenders can refuse you if you have CRA debt.
 Neither will they agree to refinance your mortgage if the CRA debt is not paid.
 There are a few ways to use home equity to pay off CRA debt:

 - Refinance the mortgage to a B-lender (alternative lender) and use the new mortgage amount to pay off the CRA debt.